Be Ceremonial

 Kate Love, Director of Learning

-Kate is a Registered Psychotherapist (Qualifying) and a former Life & Loss Coach who supports people who are grieving.
+Kate is a Registered Psychotherapist and a former Life & Loss Coach who supports people in grief.
 With a background in social work, she has a passion for deep conversations around how we care for ourselves so that we can take care of others.
-As our Director of Learning, Kate helps develop our ritual courses and ceremony workshops, weaving in her knowledge regarding mental, emotional, and spiritual wellbeing.
+As our Director of Learning, Kate helps develop our courses, weaving in her therapeutic knowledge surrounding mental health and emotional regulation.

 Ali Heibert, Ceremony Consultant